 Bay de Verde Peninsula

-On the other side of the Avalon Peninsula is the Bay de Verde peninsula, home to Newfoundland’s most famous towns: Dildo.
+On the other side of the Avalon Peninsula is the Bay de Verde peninsula, home to Newfoundland’s most famous town: Dildo.
 Yes, you read that right!
 Made famous by Jimmy Kimmel, Dildo is actually quite a cute place to stay with some great restaurants and even a brewery.
 It’s a great addition to your Newfoundland itinerary.

 Continue down this peninsula, and you’ll come across more charming small town.
 At the tip is Grate’s Cove, which I haven’t had a chance to explore yet but have heard great things about.
 Brigus and Cupids are two others that I love!